ProctorU/guides/style/ruby/README.md

     # good

-    assert_predicate @user, :valid? # on error: expected @user to be valid?
+    assert_predicate @user, :valid? # on error: expected @user to not be valid?

     assert_includes response['message'], 'must be a valid email' # on error: expected response['message'] to include 'must be a valid email`